Generic Name:infliximab (in FLIX ih mab)

 Avoid activities that may increase your risk of bleeding injury.

-Do not receive a "live" vaccine while using Remicade, or you could develop a serious infection.
-Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+Do not receive a "live" vaccine while using infliximab, or you could develop a serious infection.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).

 Remicade side effects